paritytech/dot-jaeger/README.md

                     span has one of a candidate hash or stage but not the other.
                     Recursing children is slower than recursing parents.
   --help            display usage information

-Usage: dot-jaeger daemon [--frequency <frequency>] [--port <port>] [--recurse-parents] [--recurse-children]

-Daemonize Jaeger Trace collection to run at some interval

-Options:
-  --frequency       frequency to update jaeger metrics in milliseconds.
-  --port            port to expose prometheus metrics at.
-Default 9186 --recurse-parents fallback to recursing through parent traces if the current
-                    span has one of a candidate hash or stage, but not the other.
-  --recurse-children
-                    fallback to recursing through parent traces if the current span has on of a candidate hash or stage but not the other.
-                    Recursing children is slower than recursing parents.
-  --help            display usage information
 ```